-The battle to stop the proposed peripheral canal more than 25 years ago was an important turning point in California water history.
-Save The Bay played a lead role exposing the threat the canal posed to San Francisco Bay, galvanizing a large coalition to defeat it at the ballot box.
+Water wars in California are nothing new.
+The battle to stop the proposed Peripheral Canal more than 25 years ago was an important turning point in California water history.
+Save The Bay played a lead role then, exposing the threat the canal posed to San Francisco Bay, and mobilizing a large coalition to defeat it at the ballot box.

 In the News

 August 29, 2014: EPA says proposed Delta water tunnel would harm environment